 After making appropriate enquiries, the trustees have a reasonable expectation that the company has adequate resources to continue in operational existence for the foreseeable future.
 For this reason they continue to adopt the going concern basis in preparing the financial statements.
-Further details regarding the adoption of the going concern basis can be found in the Accounting Policies.
+Further details of the circumstances surrounding this assumption can be found in the Review of Activities section of this report and the Accounting Policies.